 How to Style: You’ll want to add so much volume if you want to recreate the original beehive hair look from the 70s.

 4. Messy Waves

-Messy beach waves are not a thing invented in 2018.
+Messy beach waves are not a thing invented now.
 On the contrary, this is among the most popular 70s hairdos.